Robert Capa: Post-war Soviet Union, 1947

 In 1947 Capa traveled to the Soviet Union with his friend, the American writer John Steinbeck.
 They originally met when they shared a room in an Algiers hotel with other war correspondents before the Allied invasion of Italy in 1943.
 They reconnected in New York, where Steinbeck told him he was thinking about visiting the Soviet Union, now that the war was over.

 Capa suggested they go there together and collaborate on a book, with Capa documenting the war-torn nation with photographs.
 The trip resulted in Steinbeck's A Russian Journal, which was published both as a book and a syndicated newspaper serial.
 Photos were taken in Moscow, Kyiv, Tbilisi, Batumi and among the ruins of Stalingrad.
 They remained good friends until Capa's death; Steinbeck took the news of Capa's death very hard.

 Magnum Photos agency, 1947

 In 1947, Capa founded the cooperative venture Magnum Photos in Paris with Henri Cartier-Bresson, William Vandivert, David Seymour, and George Rodger.
 It was a cooperative agency to manage work for and by freelance photographers, and developed a reputation for the excellence of its photo-journalists.
-In 1952, he became the president.
+In 1952, he became the president, and held the position until his death in 1954.